Quadratic Formula Calculator

 How do I read complex roots?

-When D < 0, this calculator writes the roots as p ± qi, where p = −b/(2a) is the real part and q = √|D|/(2a) is the imaginary part.
-The two roots are always complex conjugates, meaning they share the same real part and have opposite imaginary parts.
+When D < 0 the roots are written as p ± qi, where p = −b/(2a) is the real part and q = √|D|/(2a) is the imaginary part.

 What is the vertex and how is it found?

-The vertex is the turning point of the parabola, located at (h, k) where h = −b/(2a) and k = c − b²/(4a), which is the same as (4ac − b²)/(4a).
-If a > 0 the vertex is the lowest point, and if a < 0 it is the highest point.
-The vertical line x = h is the axis of symmetry.
+The vertex (h, k) is the turning point: h = −b/(2a), k = (4ac − b²)/(4a).
+The line x = h is the axis of symmetry.

 What happens if a = 0?

 Results are rounded to 6 significant digits.
-For exact surds or symbolic answers, simplify by hand.

 This quadratic formula calculator solves any equation of the form ax² + bx + c = 0.
 Enter the three coefficients and the tool returns the discriminant D = b² − 4ac, classifies the nature of the roots, and computes both solutions using x = (−b ± √D) / (2a).
 When D is negative, the calculator writes the complex conjugate pair p ± qi instead of showing an error.
 It also reports the vertex (h, k) with h = −b/(2a) and k = (4ac − b²)/(4a), the axis of symmetry, the y-intercept, and the direction in which the parabola opens.
 A step-by-step panel shows the formula substitution line by line, and an SVG plot marks the roots, vertex, and y-intercept so you can sanity-check the result visually.
 Example: for x² − 5x + 6 = 0 the discriminant is 1, and the roots are x₁ = 3 and x₂ = 2.